2. What are cookies?

 We use the data generated from these cookies to link devices that you use and to customize your online experience with more relevant communications.
 They may be set by us or by third-party providers whose services we have added to our pages.
 If you do not allow these cookies, you will experience a less customized experience.

 Below is a list of the cookies used by us on the Site together with details about what each is used for (this includes 3rd party cookies):

 Strictly Necessary Cookies

 You can set your browser to block or alert you about these cookies, but some parts of the site will not then work.
-These cookies do not store any personally identifiable information but recognize your computer or other device as a unique device.
+These cookies do not store any personally identifiable information but recognize your computer or other devices as a unique devices.

 These cookies allow us to count visits and traffic sources so we can measure and improve the performance of our site.
 They help us to know which pages are the most and least popular and see how visitors move around the site.

 All information these cookies collect is aggregated and therefore anonymous.
 If you do not allow these cookies we will not know when you have visited our site and will not be able to monitor its performance during your visit.